Short Answer

 Contract Snapshot

-The market resolves to "Yes" if the Portland Trailblazers are sold, moved to Seattle, and renamed the SuperSonics before January 1, 2030.
-If these conditions are not met by December 31, 2029, the market resolves to "No." Resolution is determined by information from specified major news organizations, and insider trading is prohibited.
+The market resolves to YES if the Portland Trailblazers are sold, relocate to Seattle, and are renamed the SuperSonics before January 1, 2030.
+A NO resolution occurs if these conditions are not fulfilled by December 31, 2029.
+The outcome will be determined using information from specified major news outlets, and the market will close early upon the event's occurrence.

 Available Contracts